 For many people mind maps and concept maps seem to be the same thing.
 Thus, they are often mixed up.
-They resemble each other, but they have their own distinctive functions.
+They resemble each other, both being used for organizing information, but they have their own distinctive functions.
 Let’s find out which one is better: concept map vs mind map.
 You will find out which one is more appropriate depending on the reason you use one of them.

 They are both graphical representations of information and many studies have shown the multiple benefits of visual learning.
-For instance, it improves memory and creativity, promotes better understanding, makes things easy to structure, and even improves task management.
+For instance, visual mapping improves memory and creativity, promotes better understanding, makes things easy to structure, and even improves task management.

 Both are simple to use and this is one of the best leverages.
 Little kids, students, and adults can benefit from these tools.